South-central Nebraska communities bracing for flooding

 WOOD RIVER, Neb.
-(AP) — More communities in south-central Nebraska were bracing Thursday for flooding from the rain-swollen Wood River.
+(AP) — More communities in south-central Nebraska braced Thursday for flooding from the rain-swollen Wood River.

-Several streets in Gibbon are already covered in water, and flooding also has been forecast for communities downriver to the east: Shelton, Wood River and Alda.
+Several streets in Gibbon were already covered in water, and flooding also was forecast for communities downriver to the east: Shelton, Wood River and Alda.

 Warnings were issued after up to 9 inches (23 centimeters) of rain fell during storms that struck Buffalo, Dawson, Frontier, Gosper, Kearney and Phelps counties overnight Monday.
 Floodwater entered several communities, including Kearney, where several people were stranded in their homes or vehicles.
 One woman died Wednesday after water swept away her vehicle and rolled it over in Cozad.